jepstein-eagle/adaptable/packages/adaptable/readme/functions/query-function.md

 That depends on what you have specified for the [filterActionOnExternalDataChange](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_filteroptions_.filteroptions.html#filteractiononexternaldatachange) property in FilterOptions.

-The default is *Never* meaning Queryes won't update as ticking data changes or the underlying data set changes.
+The default is *Never* meaning Queries won't update as ticking data changes or the underlying data set changes.
 But you can change this to *Always* or after a *ThrottleDelay*.

 ### Further Information